frfanizz/Tesla-Remote/README.md

 # Tesla Remote

 This is an application which utilizes Intrepid Control System's NeoOBD2 Pro (and a corresponding API) to demonstrate the control possibilities of such a device.
 This application is a remote control for the doors (trunk and frunk included) and windows of a Tesla Model X. By selecting a desired door or trunk or frunk, you can open, and then close that door.
 You can also open all windows on a hot day before stepping into your car.
-This application has plenty of room for advancement (pending new API function) and can be applied to any reasonably moren car.
+This application has plenty of room for advancement (pending new API function) and can be applied to any reasonably modern car.

 ![Initial UI](https://github.com/frfanizz/SpartanHacksCarControl/blob/master/Screen%20Shot%20-%20basic.png)
 ![UI with active elements](https://github.com/frfanizz/SpartanHacksCarControl/blob/master/Screen%20Shot%20-%20with%20active%20elements.png)